chanduusc/prismacloud-demo/README.md

 2. Push the code to your branch and raise pull request
 3. The reviewers will be notified of misconfigurations/vulnerabilites in review process.This makes reviewers aware of the security issues in addition to coding issues.
 4. Code-checkins are gated by security as PC scan becomes one of the checks during CI process
-> Remember Code security warned you about APT :)

 ![Failed check in the Github Console](img/review_failed_gh_console.png "Failed check in the Github Console")
 ![Prisma bot comment in Github review process](img/prisma-cloud-devsecops-bot.png "Prisma bot comment in Github review process")
 ### Review/CI phase (Persona: Secops/Security Team)